Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/overview.md

 ![Raise New](/_books/servicemanager-user-guide/images/request-raise-new-button.png)

 :::note
-The options available on the Raise New button may vary depending on the how this has been configured in the [application settings](/servicemanager-config/advanced-tools-and-settings/application-settings#raise-new-button).
+The options available on the Raise New button may vary depending on how this has been configured in the [application settings](/servicemanager-config/advanced-tools-and-settings/application-settings#raise-new-button).
 :::

 #### Options Menu